TimeMachine1994/081925-SvelteTweb/Old Docs01/session-auth-refactor-proposal.md

 *Date: September 12, 2025*

 ## Overview
-This document outlines a comprehensive refactor to standardize session management, authentication, and data model consistency across the TributeStream application.
+This document outlines a comprehensive refactor to standardize session management, authentication, and data model consistency across the Tributestream application.

 ## Current Issues Identified